 The glaze is super easy to make using a little caramel ice cream topping and some ground cinnamon.
 I topped the glaze with crushed sliced almonds, but I think next time I’ll try some toasted pecans.

-Pumpkin Sour Cream Streusel Coffee Cake
+Pumpkin Sour Cream Bundt Cake

 Ingredients